Han van Meegeren

 Henricus Antonius "Han" van Meegeren ([ɦɛnˈrikʏs ɑnˈtoːnijəs ˈɦɑɱ vɑ ˈmeːɣərə(n)]; 10 October 1889 – 30 December 1947) was a Dutch painter and portraitist, considered one of the most ingenious art forgers of the 20th century.
 Van Meegeren became a national hero after World War II when it was revealed that he had sold a forged painting to Reichsmarschall Hermann Göring during the Nazi occupation of the Netherlands.

-As a child, Van Meegeren developed an enthusiasm for the paintings of the Dutch Golden Age, and he set out to become an artist.
-Art critics, however, decried his work as tired and derivative, and Van Meegeren felt that they had destroyed his career.
-He decided to prove his talent by forging paintings by 17th-century artists including Frans Hals, Pieter de Hooch, Gerard ter Borch and Johannes Vermeer.
-The best art critics and experts of the time accepted the paintings as genuine and sometimes exquisite.
-His most successful forgery was Supper at Emmaus, created in 1937 while he was living in the south of France; the painting was hailed as a real Vermeer by leading experts of the day such as Dr Abraham Bredius.
+Van Meegeren attempted to make a career as an artist, but art critics dismissed his work.
+He decided to prove his talent by forging paintings from the Dutch Golden Age.
+Leading experts of the time accepted his paintings as genuine 17th-century works, including art collector Abraham Bredius.

-During World War II, Göring traded 137 paintings for one of Van Meegeren's false Vermeers, and it became one of his most prized possessions.
-Following the war, Van Meegeren was arrested, as officials believed that he had sold Dutch cultural property to the Nazis.
-Facing a possible death penalty, Van Meegeren confessed to the less serious charge of forgery.
-He was convicted on falsification and fraud charges on 12 November 1947, after a brief but highly publicised trial, and was sentenced to one year in prison.
-He did not serve out his sentence however; he died on 30 December 1947 in the Valerius Clinic in Amsterdam, after two heart attacks.
-A biography in 1967 estimated that Van Meegeren duped buyers out of the equivalent of more than US$30 million (approximately US$254 million in 2022); his victims included the government of the Netherlands.
+During World War II, Göring purchased one of Van Meegeren's "Vermeers", which became one of his most prized possessions.
+Following the war, Van Meegeren was arrested on a charge of selling cultural property to the Nazis.
+Facing a possible death penalty, he confessed that the painting was a forgery, and was subsequently convicted and sentenced to one year in prison.
+However, he died less than two months later after suffering two heart attacks.
+A biography in 1967 estimated that Van Meegeren duped buyers out of more than US$30 million, his victims including the Dutch government.